katanemo/arch/docs/source/intro/what_is_arch.rst

 that makes it exceptionally well suited as an edge gateway for AI applications.
 This includes TLS termination, rate limiting, and prompt-based routing.

-**Best-In Class Monitoring and End-to-End Tracing:** Arch offers several monitoring metrics that help you understand three critical aspects of your application: latency, token usage, and error rates by an upstream LLM provider.
+**Best-In Class Monitoring:** Arch offers several monitoring metrics that help you understand three critical aspects of your application: latency, token usage, and error rates by an upstream LLM provider.
 Latency measures the speed at which your application is responding to users, which includes metrics like time to first token (TFT), time per output token (TOT) metrics, and the total latency as perceived by users.

+**End-to-End Tracing:** Arch propagates trace context using the W3C Trace Context standard, specifically through the ``traceparent`` header.
+This allows each component in the system to record its part of the request flow, enabling **end-to-end tracing** across the entire application.
+By using OpenTelemetry, Arch ensures that developers can capture this trace data consistently and in a format compatible with various observability tools.
+For more details, read :ref:`tracing <arch_overview_tracing>`.